18 Insane Facts About Carnivorous Plants

 15. Some plants use “active sticky traps” to trap insects.

 Sundews have tentacles all over their leaves that adhere to insects that land on them.
-As soon as an insect lands, its movement will trigger other tentacles to close up around it, suffocating it to death.
+As soon as an insect lands on it, its movement will trigger other tentacles to close up around it, suffocating it to death.
 The plant then digests the bug slowly over time.

 14. Others use “passive sticky traps.”